NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/overview.md

 # Overview and user interface

 When you start the Serial Terminal app, the application main window appears with no device selected and the console empty.
-In the background, the application initializes the required nRF Util module in the background and detects the devices connected to the computer, as you can see in the log:
+In the background, the application initializes the required nRF Util module and detects the devices connected to the computer, as you can see in the log:

 ![nRF Connect Serial Terminal default view at startup](./screenshots/serial_term_startup.png "nRF Connect Serial Terminal default view")